Cats-n-coffee/cats-n-coffee-corner/src/content/posts/rotate-object-with-cursor.md

 *Code is from the great ThreeJs Journey course, Shader Patterns chapter.*

 To keep things simple, we'll keep the center of the scene as our (0, 0) coordinates, so rotations happen from the center of the cube (which is placed in the middle by ThreeJs by default).
-But since the (0, 0) of the viewport is by default the top left corner, we need to adjust that.
+But outside of ThreeJs, since the (0, 0) of the viewport is by default the top left corner, we need to adjust that.

 Back to the piece of paper.
 Let's draw a rectangle (our viewport), a cube in the center (our cube), and split the viewport in four quadrants intersecting in the middle.
 Since our cube has the correct center, we need to bring our cursor up to speed, so they both have their center in the middle of the viewport.